CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 Each institution should create a lightning and surge protection concept based on the new standard DIN EN 62305.
 In Part 2 "Risk Management", this standard describes for the first time generally binding the way to a risk-oriented lightning and surge protection.
 Part 3 deals with the "protection of structures and persons", ie external lightning protection.

 The external lightning protection, the catching device (vulgo lightning conductor), is divided into four protection classes (also known as Lightning Protection Level, LPL for short) in terms of their effectiveness.
 The protection class IV (LPL IV) has the lowest protection value, while the protection class I offers the best protection.
 Easily distinguishable difference between the 4 protection classes is the mesh size of the capture devices.
-These range from 20 x 20 m for the protection class IV in 5 m steps down to 5 x 5 m for the protection class I. For buildings with extensive IT equipment, the catcher should at least comply with protection class II, better protection class I.
+This ranges from 20 x 20 m for the protection class IV in 5 m steps down to 5 x 5 m for the protection class I. For buildings with extensive IT equipment, the catcher should at least comply with the protection class II, better protection class I.

-The impressed lightning current which flows out through the catching device for grounding causes a voltage which decreases along the catching device from the point of impact of the lightning to the grounding point.
+The impressed lightning current that flows out through the catching device for grounding causes a voltage decreasing along the catching device from the point of impact of the lightning to the grounding point.
 At the highest point of the catching device, this voltage can be a few 100,000 volts.
 It should therefore be noted that especially in the upper floors of a building galvanic installations (data, electricity, water, etc.) must have a sufficient distance from the capture devices.
 Also this aspect is considered under the designation separation distance in the new standard.
-With considerations to protect against compromising coupling that has nothing to do, even if the aspect of the separation distance has often been wrongly equated with the protection against coupling from lying close to the lightning arrester data lines on the lightning rod.
+With considerations to protect against compromising coupling that has nothing to do, even if the aspect of the separation distance has often been wrongly equated with the protection against coupling of the lying close to the lightning arrester data lines on the lightning rod.

 Since the voltage drop along the arrester at the grounding point never drops to 0 V due to the remaining earth contact resistance and the base of the arrester must be connected to the main equipotential bonding of the building, the entire PE system of the building and thus also the N conductor will be at this residual voltage raised.
 Here are voltages in the range of at least well over 10,000 volts expected.
-Thus, voltages between N / PE conductors and the conductors L1 / L2 / L3 are achieved, which significantly exceed the usual operating level of 230/400 V. To ensure that these voltages do not harm the electrical equipment operated within the building, the internal lightning protection, ie the overvoltage protection, must be built up as an indispensable consequence of the structure of the external lightning protection (see INF.3 Electrical wiring).
+Thus, voltages between N / PE conductors and the conductors L1 / L2 / L3 are achieved, which significantly exceed the usual operating level of 230/400 V. In order for these voltages not to damage the electrical equipment operated within the building, the internal lightning protection, ie the overvoltage protection, must be built as an indispensable consequence of the structure of the external lightning protection (see INF.3 Electrical wiring).

 The entire lightning protection system must be checked regularly.
-Safety equipment of protection classes I and II shall be subjected to a visual inspection every year and to a comprehensive test every two years.
+Safety equipment of protection classes I and II shall be subjected to a visual inspection every year and to a full inspection every 2 years.
 For protection classes III and IV, 2 or 4 years are planned here.
 For critical systems, such as those for the protection of highly available or highly available facilities, a comprehensive audit must be carried out annually.
 Detected defects must be remedied immediately.
 It goes without saying that the execution of the test, the findings made as well as any remedial work carried out must be documented in writing.
 #### INF.1.M15 Location plans of utilities

 Site plans identify the supply lines (electricity, water, gas, telephone, hazard notification, air conditioning, etc.) of a building and of buildings in a visual form, ideally with an explanatory written part.
-Up-to-date and well-maintained plans make it possible to prepare work in the area of ​​pipelines so that they are not damaged and, in the event of damage, to quickly and simply get an accurate picture of the situation, to localize damaged areas quickly in order to be able to remedy faults more quickly.
+Up-to-date and well-maintained plans make it possible to prepare work in the area of ​​pipelines so that they are not damaged and, in the event of damage, to quickly and simply get an accurate picture of the situation, to quickly locate damaged areas so that faults can be remedied more quickly.
 Therefore, accurate and up-to-date maps of all supply lines, including all issues concerning the pipelines, should be kept in the building and on the associated property.
 This includes:

 * precise guidance of the lines (marking in dimensioned floor plans and site plans),
 * exact technical data (type and dimensions),